2003-2007 Chevrolet Silverado and GMC Sierra extended cab

 Security and remote start

-Installing a security system in your Silverado isn't easy (security systems rarely are), but it's less complicated than it could be.
+Installing a security system in your Silverado or Sierra isn't easy (security systems rarely are), but it's less complicated than it could be.
 Our Crutchfield Advisors can help figure out what you need to get the job done, but we usually recommend taking your truck and your new gear to a professional installer.

 Find the audio gear that fits your car or truck